 On the fifth record, Vampire Weekend return with their most self-referential songwriting, excavating this band’s own grim, sometimes gentle fate.

 “When Vampire Weekend came out, especially with the song Holiday on Contra, we were actively trying to start the ‘4th wave of Ska’”. the frontman Ezra Koenig said on Vampire Campire,their internal discussion session,”It’s debatable whether we did. (pause) I mean, actully no, we did.
 There was no wave like…” “I don’t think It’s debatable.” drummer Chris Tomson giggled.
-With a real camfire, there was a joyful vibe for 3 members of this band to talk about their musical roots and evolution.
+With a real campfire, there was a joyful vibe for 3 members of this band to talk about their musical roots and evolution.
 It’s also a warm-up for the band’s new album, Only God Was Above Us and unlike the two leading singles, Gen-X Cops and Capricorn, one struggling to reveal a certain kind of generation scar, the other casting comforting curses to the unwelcoming one’s fatalism, in real life, they stay content at where they are.

 Before Vampire Weekend, no one really refers the word, “Punk”, to any concepts that underlyingly suggest “Excellence”, which is easily antagonistic.
 And A-Punk is the song, opaque and impressionistic, that Indie fans could capture ecstasy to follow the refreshing rhythm in 00s gloomy Rock landscape, while those immersed in the fury of Hardcore Punk seem to have every right to hate these sly and delicately corrupt boys from an ivy league university, asiding their weird and “culture-colonial” blender of Latin rega & Afro beats.
-It’s all clear that, comparing to The Clash’s growling or Au Pairs’ revolutionary optimism, Vampire Weenkend in their blouses only took a slack glance on someone’s overflowing bragging about Oxford Commas and that’s exactly the world it live and die in.
+It’s all clear that, comparing to The Clash’s growling or Au Pairs’ revolutionary optimism, Vampire Weekend in their blouses only took a slack glance at someone’s overflowing bragging about Oxford Commas and that’s exactly the world it live and die in.

 Existential crisis arrived in time at their sophomore album, Contra, meanwhile, Vampire Weekend was trying to reach to a softer space surrounded by synthesized string sections.
 There are some cute and honest attempts, like I Think Ur a Contra, where Koenig tenderly warns himself or his lover, “Never pick sides/never choose between two”, and contradictly, make his own choice, “But I just wanted you/I just wanted you”.

 Vampire Weekend peaked at Modern Vampires of the City, 3 year later.
 Ezra Koenig’s songwriting is like stained glasses in the dome of a goth church, scattering strange beams of light.
 Each line contains hidden imagery from different moments in human history while converging in a love ballad or gospel.
 The production is always parading at a steady pace, which is grand but not stiff, flickering with Koenig’s pondering.
 On Hannah Hunt’s 2 minutes and 40 seconds, there is a widely fan-favorite musical arrangement.
 Majestic piano being introduced in the middle of the song, with twisted and rising vocal, immediately breaks up the airy ghosted ambience and pushs the song to a climax.
-The thorny and intertwinded system and time in it are what this band confronts, with an awareness of everything is decaying, wisdom is tradable and time is nameless.
+The thorny and intertwinded system and time in it are what this band confronts, with an awareness that everything is decaying, wisdom is tradable and time is nameless.
 In the last 3 songs of this album, Ya Hey, Hudson and Young Lion, Vampire Weekend separately burned out/seek for eternal caring, live in a world after Judgement Day and praise those who’s still young.

 After a sunny yet political horror album, Father of The Bride, Vampire Weekend’s 5th album is loaded with some of their grimmest work with the gentlest touch.
 It’s calling for liberation.